Ross Rizley: Congressional service

 Rizley was elected as a Republican United States Representative to the United States House of Representatives of the 77th United States Congress and of the three succeeding Congresses, serving from January 3, 1941 to January 3, 1949.
 He was Chairman of the Special Committee on Campaign Expenditures in the 80th United States Congress.
 He was a delegate to the Republican National Conventions in 1932, 1936, and 1948.
 Rizley was elected chairman of the credentials committee for the 1952 Republican National Convention, defeating Minnesota delegate Warren E. Burger.
 He was not a candidate for renomination to the House in 1948 but was unsuccessful for election to the United States Senate.

 Federal judicial service

 Rizley was nominated by President Dwight D. Eisenhower on February 10, 1956, to a seat on the United States District Court for the Western District of Oklahoma vacated by Judge Edgar Sullins Vaught.
 He was confirmed by the United States Senate on March 1, 1956, and received his commission on April 13, 1956.
 On March 26, 1965, President Lyndon B. Johnson certified Rizley involuntarily as disabled in accordance with the act of September 2, 1957, 71 Stat.
 586, which entitled the President to appoint an additional judge for the court and provided that no successor to the judge certified as disabled be appointed.
+Luther Boyd Eubanks was appointed to the additional judgeship.
 Rizley continued to render a reduced level of service to the court.
 His service was terminated on March 4, 1969, due to his death in Oklahoma City, Oklahoma.
 He was interred in Elmhurst Cemetery in Guymon.